 Step 6: Create your brand

-As soon as you established the production model, sourced ingredients, and set up a location, the next step in starting a food business is to create a brand that will help you stand out in the market and attract customers.
+As soon as you establish the production model, source ingredients, and set up a location, the next step you need to take to start an online food business is to create a brand that will help you stand out in the market and attract customers.
 This process involves several key elements, including setting a name, creating a logo, choosing colors, and designing packaging.

 Create a logo